 The other day I came across ‘Tidying Up’ a show by clean queen Marie Kondo on Netflix.
-I personally love when my space is clean but sometimes life gets busy and you can’t quite keep the place as sparkling as you ‘d like and although I consider myself clean and tidy.
+I personally love when my space is clean but sometimes life gets busy and you can’t quite keep the place as sparkling as you’d like and although I consider myself clean and tidy.
 I have a friend that would swear blind that I’m a hoarder.
 What?!
 I hold on to ticket stubs from University parties, we all have our faults.
 Nonetheless, most of my house is spotless including the windows.
-Admittedly, I have to give NICK’S Window Cleaning the credit for that!

 I always try to start the week off with clean apartment, I find that it’s easier to maintain that way.
 That’s a tidbit I learned from my own personal clean queen – MOM.
 I’ve always heard about FengShui but I honestly have limited knowledge about how it works.
 The little I do know, I agree with i.e. clutter in your mental space can be a result of clutter in your physical space and vice versa.
+I simply box up anything I do not need immediately and stash the box away somewhere safe so that I can find everything quickly and easily when the time comes.
 With that being said it got me thinking that just as how I usually start the week with a spanking clean apartment, I should apply that to the New Year.
 Let’s get the clutter out of our mental and physical space for the New Year.
-If you’re wanting to rent a storage option for unessential items that you don’t want to get rid of just yet, you could click here to learn more.

 So here are 5 ways I cleaned my apartment for the New Year and got my mind right * smiles in fabuloso*